 Last time I made a batch of French coconut macaroons, I shaped them into small pyramids — halfway between the Pyramide du Louvre and the Tour Eiffel — instead of balls, and all tasters agreed that this seemingly inconsequential change elevated them to a much higher plane, creating the most pleasant contrast between golden crunchy ridges, softer white sides, and moist hearts.

 Incidentally, this recipe is a twinkling godsend if you still haven’t gotten around to baking those elaborate food gifts you ambitioned to give out (congratulations! you’re human!).
-It’s quick, it’s painless, and it’s effective: who doesn’t love a good coconut macaroon, except party-poopers who don’t deserve them anyway?
+It’s quick, it’s painless, and it’s effective: who doesn’t love a good French coconut macaroon, except party-poopers who don’t deserve them anyway?

 - 250 grams (9 ounces) unsweetened dried coconut flakes

 - 160 grams (3/4 cup plus 1 tablespoon) sugar (I use unrefined cane sugar)

 - a fat pinch of salt

 - Preheat the oven to 180°C (350°F) and line a baking sheet with parchment paper.

 - Combine the coconut, sugar, and salt in a medium bowl.
 Add the egg whites and mix them in with a fork.

 - Scoop out rounded tablespoonfuls of this mixture and shape them into pyramids with the tips of your fingers; if you find this too tedious, rolling simple balls is fine.